marrobi/PartsUnlimitedMRP/docs/HOL_Docker_Deploy_ACR_ACS/README.md

 ***Step 6.*** Check functionality

 Trigger a new build by commiting a change to the PartsUnlimitedMRPDocker repository.
-Brown your applciation at http://agentFQDN/mrp , where agentFQDN is the vlaue recorded after the deployment fo your ACS Swarm cluster.
+Browse your applciation at http://agentFQDN/mrp , where agentFQDN is the vlaue recorded after the deployment fo your ACS Swarm cluster.

 ## Congratulations!